• 01245 26 56 11

 Amanda Montague - Chair

-Amanda is a freelance consultant using her skills and experience to support organisations developing and implementing apprenticeships, employment and skills programmes.
-Amanda previously worked for the Skills Funding Agency and its' predecessor bodies for 20 plus years.
+Amanda is a freelance consultant who uses her skills and experience to support organisations developing and implementing apprenticeships, employment and skills programmes.
+Amanda previously worked for the Skills Funding Agency and its predecessor bodies for 20 plus years.
 She has a good working knowledge of skills policy and having worked in Essex for the last 10 years has developed a good understanding of the local skills issues and challenges.
 Amanda lives locally and her interests include the family pets, DIY and cars!

 David Warnes - Principal